Lawyer for Vietnamese woman in Kim's death wants 2nd autopsy

 Kim Yong Nam was fatally poisoned at Kuala Lumpur airport on Feb.
 13, and so far Doan Thi Huong and an Indonesian woman have been charged with murder.
 Malaysian authorities say the toxic VX nerve agent was used in the attack.

-North Korea has not acknowledged that the man was Kim Yong Nam, but identified him as Kim Chol, the name on in his diplomatic passport
+North Korea has not acknowledged that the man was Kim Yong Nam, but identified him as Kim Chol, the name in his diplomatic passport.

-Shanmugam comments come after a North Korean official, the country's former ambassador to the U.N, said Kim Chol had heart problems, diabetes and high blood pressure.
+Shanmugam's comments come after a North Korean official, the country's former ambassador to the U.N., said Kim Chol had heart problems, diabetes and high blood pressure.

 "There were reasons for the North Korean ambassador to say so.
 I believe that there are issues that the Malaysian attorney general has to consider," Shanmugam was quoted as saying, adding "they should have a new autopsy."